sravnenie-ipotek/bankim-admin-workspace-/src/assets/images/logo/README.md

 }
 ```

-The logo now appears perfectly in the dark header (#111928) as designed in the Figma specifications.
+The logo now appears perfectly in the dark header (#111928) as designed in the Figma specifications, with no Vite import issues.